 Page updated 15th June 2018

 The sign of the inn was a bear with the word Bere, and hence a pun.
-They seemed to like puns in those days!
+They seemed to like puns in those days.
 The Inn remained after the monasteries were dissolved by Henry VIII and was a centre for merchants to trade.
-A carrier service by Russell's was based at the site of the Bear Inn from before 1800, with heavily laden horse-drawn wagons bound for London departing at dawn, every day of the week.
+Russell's carrier service was based at the site of the Bear Inn from before 1800, with heavily laden horse-drawn wagons bound for London departing at dawn, every day of the week.
 There was a second Bear Inn situated further up South Street from about 1820 to 1871.